MaxMahem/collect_failable/README.md

 - `TryUnzip` – `unzip` an iterator of pairs into two fallible containers.
 - `FoldMut` – `fold`-style extension building a collection via mutation rather than move.

-Additionally, several implemenations are provided for common and popular containers.
+Additionally, several implementations are provided for common and popular containers.
 See the [implementations](#implementations) section for more details.

 ### `TryFromIterator` and `TryCollectEx`